tanmoysr/ComicBook/README.md

 ![Add](./OutputPics/Manager/Add.png)

 ## CommicBookWebManager
-This is a web app to do CRUD operation in a database.
+This is a web app to do CRUD operations in a database.
 ### Comic Books
 Starting Page\
 ![Home](./OutputPics/ManagerWeb/ManagerHome.PNG)\